Rachel Banham

 Rachel Banham (born July 15, 1993) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and the Lunar Owls of Unrivaled.
 Banham played guard for the Minnesota Golden Gophers women's basketball team, where she set a number of team records.
 Banham was drafted by the Connecticut Sun with the 4th pick of the 2016 WNBA draft.
-Banham was traded to the Minnesota Lynx in 2020, and later re-signed with the Sun in 2024.
+Banham was traded to the Minnesota Lynx in 2020, and later signed with the Sky in 2024.

 Early life

 Banham was born on July 15, 1993, in Minneapolis, Minnesota.

 Banham went to Lakeville North High School in Lakeville, Minnesota and graduated in 2011.
 She started on the varsity basketball team as an 8th grade student.
 During her senior year, she averaged 17.8 points per game, 5.3 rebounds, and four assists.
 With these numbers she led her squad to a 29–3 record and a conference championship.